 What Gets Paid Out of the Fund?

 Unlike regular workers’ compensation benefits, the Subsequent Injuries Fund Benefits are limited to indemnity payments.
-No entitlement to medical treatment arises from an Application for Subsequent Injuries Fund benefits.
+There is no entitlement to medical treatment arises from an Application for Subsequent Injuries Fund benefits.

 Are there any current problems with the Subsequent Injuries Fund?